 Under the Act, TPT service providers must ensure the health and safety of their passengers and drivers.

-DoT has provided resources to assist on-demand booking services to develop safety management systems - these resources may be helpful for TPT providers as well.Visit Safety management for authorised booking services for supporting resources.
+DoT has provided resources to assist operators to develop safety management systems.Visit Safety management for authorised booking services for supporting resources.

 Drivers for TPT services must have the appropriate endorsement on their driver's licence (i.e. an F extension).
 From mid-2020, F and T extensions will be replaced by a single new Passenger Transport Driver authorisation.